 - a certification from the sponsoring organization

-Once an animal-and-handler team is approved, animals are assigned for therapy based on patients’ needs.
-The animal’s type, breed, size, age, and natural behavior determine where it will be most helpful.
+Once a team of an animal and a handler is approved, animals are assigned for therapy based on a specific person’s needs.
+The animal’s type, breed, size, age, and natural behavior will determine where it will be most helpful.

 The success of pet therapy depends on establishing realistic goals and expectations and meeting those goals.
 You and your doctor or therapist will establish these goals at the beginning of your treatment.
 You’ll also discuss how to reach those goals and how long it will take.